-An old friend I used to know when I was a Christian sent me a few questions.
+An old friend from my Christian days sent me a few questions.
 Here’s one of them:

 “I’m just curious what you think about the personal experiences you once thought were God/the voice of God.
 Do you now think you were just a little crazy yourself?”